mmichlin66/mimbl/web/guide/component-types.md

 - The `color` property is defined directly as the component's field.
 - The constructor accepts the color value, which is assigned to the `color` field.
 - Component is instantiated using `new`.
-- The `color` property can be changed directly (most likely by a parent component), which will cause the component to be updated.
+- The `color` property can be changed directly, which will cause the component to be re-rendered.

 Let's see how independent components are used by other components.
 Imagine a *Parent* component that has a mechanism to choose a color and then it uses our `HelloWorldIndependent` component to say "Hello World!" in that color.